pallets/click/docs/advanced.rst

-In some situations it's helpful to understand whether or not an option or parameter came from the command line, the environment, the default value, or the default_map.
+In some situations it's helpful to understand whether or not an option or parameter came from the command line, the environment, the default value, or :attr:`Context.default_map`.
 The :meth:`Context.get_parameter_source` method can be used to find this out.
+It will return a member of the :class:`~click.core.ParameterSource` enum.

 .. click:example::